Your doctor will talk to you about the treatment they suggest. They will explain its benefits and the possible side effects.

 This means that the cancer is in the pancreas and has started to involve the nearby blood vessels.
 This can make it more difficult for the surgeon to remove the cancer completely and cancer cells too small to see may be left behind.

 You might have chemotherapy first to reduce the size of the cancer.
 This is called neo adjuvant chemotherapy.
-You usually have this as part of a clinical trial.
+You might have this as part of a clinical trial.
 After the chemotherapy, you have the operation to remove the cancer - only if your surgeon thinks it is possible to remove it completely and remove a clear margin of tissue from around the tumour.

 Unresectable cancers may be locally advanced or have spread elsewhere in the body.